bloominstituteoftechnology/React-Insta-Clone/README.md

 ### Description (Day I)

 * There are three components that you'll need to implement for this project: the Search Bar, the Post Container, and the Comment Section.
-* In your completed project, there will be a single instance of the Search Bar being rendered at the top of the page, as well as a Post Container and a Comment Section for every piece of mock data in the `dummy-data.js` file.
+* At the end of Day I there will be a single instance of the Search Bar being rendered at the top of the page, as well as a Post Container and a Comment Section for every piece of mock data in the `dummy-data.js` file.
 * The root App component of your application should import the dummy data from the `dummy-data.js` file with `import dummyData from './dummy-data';` and iterate over said data, passing each individual object as a prop to an instance of `PostContainer`.
 * Each `PostContainer` component will then pass the array of comments on each post object as a prop to an instance of the `CommentSection` component.
 * The `CommentSection` component will receive the array of comments as props and render each one with the username of the poster as well as the post's text.
 Additionally, there should be an input box that allows users to submit a new comment for any post.
 Since there is no login page or anything of that sort, hard code a static username.